patrick-llgc/Learning-Deep-Learning/README.md

 # Paper notes
-This repository contains my paper reading notes on deep learning and machine learning. **New year resolution for 2019: read at least one paper a week!**
+This repository contains my paper reading notes on deep learning and machine learning.
+It is inspired by [Denny Britz](https://github.com/dennybritz/deeplearning-papernotes) and [Daniel Takeshi](https://github.com/DanielTakeshi/Paper_Notes).

+**New year resolution for 2019: read at least one paper a week!**

 ## Summary of Topics